reesdraminski/meetups/README.md

 # meetups
-Create meetups that will allow you to congregate with people who share a commonality in order to forge friendships that last far beyond the hackathon.
+Create meetups that will allow you to congregate with people who share a commonality in order to forge friendships that last far beyond a hackathon.

+This would be ideal for hackUMBC to allow people to form new relationships and to create a sense of belonging for groups that may not otherwise feel welcome.

 ## Potential Improvements
 - Create an icebox version of database so that a meetup requires approval from an admin